insure logo

 Luxury features such as premium audio systems can increase a vehicle’s value, leading to higher premiums.
 Similarly, performance trims with larger engines may raise insurance premiums due to the higher risk of accidents or speeding.

-What drivers pay for car insurance in West Virginia
+Average car insurance costs in West Virginia

 Coverage levelAverage annual rateAverage monthly rate